Executive Team

 Head Judicial Assistant

-Rebecca is responsible for leading and managing the team of Judicial Assistants, and is also Judicial Assistant to Lord Lloyd-Jones.
+Rebecca is responsible for leading and managing the team of Judicial Assistants who assist the Justices with their judicial and extra-judicial work.
+She is also the Judicial Assistant to Lord Reed.